[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • Pursue SOTA levels

-• Grow with the startup
+• Grow together with a startup

 🎯 Our Mission